 Existing Hydroelectric:

 I say existing hydroelectric because it would be damaging to the environment to construct more dams on rivers.
-Such designs have been shown conclusively to have a deleterious effects on the ecosystems of the watersheds that are fed by the existing river.
+It is difficult to design new large-scale hydro without having a deleterious effect on the ecosystems of the watersheds that are fed by the existing river (wel-planned run-of-the-river projects could be an exception).

 As of 2004, hydroelectric power accounted for 6% of the energy production in the world.
 A conversion of this percentage into energy capacity makes 28 quadrillion Btu (492 quadrillion Btu x 6%).
 As a percentage of 2030 levels and accounting, this would be more like 4% and accounting for a hopeful decommissioning of existing dams, let’s assume 2%.